 You have control over which features are visible in each space.
 For example, you might hide Dev Tools in your "Executive" space or show Stack Monitoring only in your "Admin" space.
 You can define which features to show or hide when you add or edit a space.

 Controlling feature visibility is not a security feature.
 To secure access to specific features on a per-user basis, you must configure Kibana Security.

 When using Kibana with security, you can configure applications and features based on your users’ privileges.
 This means different roles can have access to different features in the same space.
 Power users might have privileges to create and edit visualizations and dashboards, while analysts or executives might have Dashboard and Canvas with read-only privileges.
 See Kibana privileges for details.

 Move saved objects between spacesedit

-You can copy objects from one space to another, open the main menu, then click Stack Management > Saved Objects.
+To copy objects from one space to another, open the main menu, then click Stack Management > Saved Objects.

 Alternately, you can move objects using Kibana’s import and export interface.